devscanr/resume-checklist/README.md

 ### 2️⃣ Work experience

 Indicate the names of companies, dates of work and positions.
 Up to the last three that are relevant to your desired job.
 Descriptions should be adequate to the position you are applying for and the level of expertise.
 Stick to the format `developed > details > effect`.
 Focus on results and achievements, not the process.
 But without exaggeration.
 A junior developer who "increased the company's revenue by 50%" will be perceived as 🤡.

 In the description of tasks and achievements, use active voice and past tense (increased, created, implemented).
 The years and months of work should be indicated.
 Specify the skills that were used in this position.
 For the last place, you can even indicate a contact person for communication (maximizing trust).

+Pro tip: add industries of each company you worked in.

 ### 3️⃣ Education